nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

 except ZeroDivisionError:
     # Step 6: Handle ZeroDivisionError if division by zero occurs
     print("Division by zero is not allowed.")

+# ✋ WHEN YOU run the code, you will be asked to type something,  typed 0:
+# Enter a number: 0
+# OUTPUT:
+# Division by zero is not allowed.
+# Execution completed.

+#
+#
+#

 except Exception as e:
     # Step 7: Handle any other unexpected exceptions